Graduate Courses & Programs

 These perspectives on education and leadership may be based on sociological, historical, or linguistic foundations; they may draw on a variety of contemporary frameworks including comparative and international education, post-colonial theory and theories of decolonization, applied linguistics, sociolinguistics, discourse analysis, and critical theory.

-Master of Arts in Educational Studies
+Master of Arts in Educational Studies (M.A.)

-This thesis-based program is perfect for those willing to pursue the development of a specific inquiry through the writing of a thesis.
+This program is perfect for those willing to pursue the development of a specific inquiry through the writing of a thesis.
 Students in this program may choose to continue their studies at the doctorate level.

 Based on their research inquiry, they will be paired with a supervisor who will mentor them and guide the evolution of their project.